-The prolific period around 1970 saw the addition of sculpture to Steinberg’s output, in the form of Drawing Table reliefs, also known as Table Series—upright compositions filled with carved and painted trompe-l’oeil wood objects representing the implements of his trade, the things around his studio, the food on his plate, and even reiterations of his own work, past and present.
+The prolific period around 1970 saw the addition of sculpture to Steinberg’s output, in the form of Drawing Table Reliefs, also known as Table Series—upright compositions filled with carved and painted trompe-l’oeil wood objects representing the implements of his trade, the things around his studio, the food on his plate, and even reiterations of his own work, past and present.
+To project the reliefs and accentuate their character as objects, each one was fitted with a raised plexiglass frame.

 <em>Inventory</em>, 1971.
 Mixed media on wood, 20 x 26 x 2 in.
 Private collection.